-A party's motion to recuse is different from a peremptory challenge in that it would still require a showing that the adjudicator had met the regulatory standard for recusal.
+A party's petition for recusal is different from a peremptory challenge in that it would still require a showing that the adjudicator had met the regulatory standard for recusal.
 It is also different from current procedures under federal ethics regulations because it does not require a third-party ethics official to initiate the recusal proceeding.
-A private cause of action under a recusal regulation would not preclude the agency from pursuing an ethics complaint (and thus maintaining control over the conduct of its employees), but would allow a party who is concerned about the adjudicator's fitness to file a motion to recuse in the proceeding.
-Since the parties and the adjudicator are most likely to be familiar with the details of their own adjudications, allowing a private cause of action for recusal streamlines the process and puts parties in more immediate control of their fate in instances where they are concerned about the integrity of the proceeding.
+A petition process under a recusal regulation would not preclude the agency from pursuing an ethics complaint (and thus maintaining control over the conduct of its employees), but would allow a party who is concerned about the adjudicator's fitness to file a petition to recuse the adjudicator in the proceeding.
+Since the parties and the adjudicator are most likely to be familiar with the details of their own adjudications, allowing a right to petition for recusal streamlines the process and puts parties in more immediate control of their fate in instances where they are concerned about the integrity of the proceeding.